Woodland rambling at The Vyne

 Dogs in the woods

 We welcome dogs in the woodland, as with the main grounds we ask for dogs to be kept on leads at all times.
 There are also dog bins around the site for you to use.
-Please also be aware that the parkland is home to two herds of Aberdeen Angus cattle which includes a bull and calves
+Please also be aware that the parkland is home to herds of cattle which may include a bull and calves.

 Wildlife at The Vyne